Quiscalus mexicanus

 The second and third records involved confirmed nesting.
 At the Hastings Ammunition Depot in Adams Co several pairs were seen in spruces near the Officers’ Club from 11 May 1977 into summer (Williams 1977, Cortelyou 1977a, 1977b).
 About 10-15 pairs were later counted, with at least six young present.
 It was believed by the observers that birds may have been at this site for two or three years; an impressive tally of 100+ birds were there 21 May 1978 (Cortelyou 1978).
 At the same time a small colony with two nests was found 14 May 1977 in a clump of willows in a small lake at Boys Town, Douglas Co (Williams 1977, Cortelyou 1977a, 1977b); at least four males and two females were present through early Jul.

 Since 1977, nesting has been regularly reported in southeast Nebraska, with most reports from the Rainwater Basin.
 Mollhoff (2001) showed breeding season reports only in the southeast during 1984-1989, north to Lancaster and Howard Cos and west to Phelps Co, but by 2006-2011, scattered reports extended over most of the state (Mollhoff 2016).
-Range expansion has followed major river valleys westward along the Platte and North Platte River Valleys and the Loup River drainage into the western Sandhills.
+Range expansion has followed major river valleys westward along the Platte and North Platte river valleys and the Loup River drainage into the western Sandhills.
 Confirmed breeding was recorded in the 2006-2011 BBA period in Dawes, Box Butte, Sheridan, Garden, and Grant Cos, as well as Deuel, Lincoln, and Dawson Cos, all northwest of the 1984-1989 range.
 As of 2016, fewest reports are from the northeast.

 - Breeding phenology: